thisHermit/nlp_project/README.md

 The key modification in this experiment was the introduction of the combined loss function, incorporating BCE, Cosine Embedding Loss, and MNRL.
 The architecture remained the same with a simple linear classifier head, but the loss calculation was more sophisticated than the baseline, which only used BCE.

-### Paraphrase Type Generation

 **Results**

-The experiment showed a minor improvement in the model’s validation accuracy, reaching 0.772 compared to the baseline 0.771.
-However, the training accuracy was significantly higher, suggesting the model was able to learn well on the training data but struggled to generalize as effectively to the validation set.
+The experiment showed a minor improvement in the model’s validation accuracy, reaching 0.772 compared to the baseline of 0.771.
+However, the training accuracy was significantly higher, suggesting the model was able to learn well from the training data but struggled to generalize as effectively to the validation set.

 **Relevant Metrics and Visualization.**